Academic Catalog

 • Examine individual and group behavior through psychology concepts, methods, perspectives, or theories.

-• Increase student’s reported levels of ability to interact, relate, and empathize with other people.
+• Increase reported levels of ability to interact, relate, and empathize with other people.

 • Demonstrate an increased understanding of various career options and educational pathways in or related to Psychology

-• Students will be able to critically evaluate claims using information literacy skills and scientific reasoning, while also recognizing common biases and fallacies.
+• Critically evaluate claims using information literacy skills and scientific reasoning, while also recognizing common biases and fallacies.

-• Students will be able to articulate how the mind and body connect and apply principles of stress, self-regulation, and well-being in various aspects of their lives.
+• Articulate how the mind and body connect and apply principles of stress, self-regulation, and well-being in various aspects of their lives.